andreaschristodoulou/andreaschristodoulou/README.md

 Thankful that my life is a beautiful mess and a lesson every day, while what I appreciate the most is how each any every person dedicates attention and time to interact with me.
 Your ongoing support and being a valued friend makes all the difference!
 I hope you find meaning in my shares, so much so, as I find value and meaning in your presence and contribution.

-Lastly, I always like networking with good people that are hustle driven.
+Lastly, I always like networking with people that are driven.
 Looking forward to learning more about you as time goes by.
 Please contact me if you ever need any help or have a suggestion.

-It's been a long crazy ride.
+It's been a long, crazy ride.
 Let's keep in touch! :)

 (P.S: Below are links to projects I'm proud of.
 Kindly join us in our vision and keep an eye out for further updates).